jackdewinter/pymarkdown/newdocs/src/rules.md

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Summary

-Link and image reference definitions should be needed.
+Link and image reference definitions should be needed by at least one link or image in the document, and each label should be defined only once.

 ## Rule - MD054